ripple/rippled-historical-database/README.md

 | `tx_hash` | String - [Hash][] | The identifying hash of the transaction that caused the payment. |

-## Balance Objects and Balance Change Objects ##
+## Balance Objects and Balance Change Objects
 [balance change objects]: #balance-objects-and-balance-change-objects
 [Balance Object]: #balance-objects-and-balance-change-objects

-Balance objects represent an Ripple account's balance in a specific currency with a specific counterparty at a single point in time.
+Balance objects represent an XRP Ledger account's balance in a specific currency with a specific counterparty at a single point in time.
 Balance change objects represent a change to such balances that occurs in transaction execution.

-A single Ripple transaction may cause changes to balances with several counterparties, as well as changes to XRP.
+A single XRP Ledger transaction may cause changes to balances with several counterparties, as well as changes to XRP.

 Balance objects and Balance Change objects have the same format, with the following fields: